-Survey: Majority of Voters Oppose Vote Trafficking
+Survey: Majority of Registered Voters Oppose Vote Trafficking

 H.R.
 1 nevertheless forces every community in the nation to allow it.
 Progressives often tout vote trafficking as helping poor and minority voters, yet 54% of low-income voters and 66% of Hispanic voters think the practice should be illegal.
 Vote trafficking has been used to intimidate and disenfranchise voters, and several states have banned it.
 H.R.
 1 expressly overrules these sensible and popular laws.

 The finding is significant, as Democrats typically categorize basic election integrity measures, including bans on ballot harvesting, as discriminatory to disadvantaged Americans.
-But, according to the survey, Americans across the board do not endorse the practice.
+But, according to the survey, registered voters across the board do not endorse the practice.

 The survey, taken March 4-10 among 1,200 registered voters, has a margin of error of +/- 2.83 percent.